Cognitive Behavioural Therapy

 Posted on 21/11/2011 in Cognitive Behavioural Therapy, Tips for Therapy

+TL;DR: Cognitive Behavioral Therapy (CBT) in Edmonton focuses on how thoughts shape emotions and behaviors, helping clients reframe negative thinking in the present rather than analyzing the past.
+Unlike traditional psychotherapy, CBT is one-on-one, practical, and goal-oriented, making it a preferred choice for many seeking immediate, actionable change.
 CBT differs from other therapies because of its emphasis on the theory that how one perceives a problem or situation causes negative or dysfunctional emotions.
-If someone is stood up by a date, it is not the act of being “stood-up” that causes angry and hurt feelings - but rather how one views the entire situation.
-Instead of looking at the event as somehow a reflection of their inadequacy or worthlessness, CBT teaches people to immediately stop that kind of thinking and instead, view the happening as a positive learning experience that has nothing to do with the unworthiness of… Read More Here!
+If someone is stood up by a date, it is not the act of being “stood-up” that causes angry and hurt feelings - but rather how one… Read More Here!